sftcd/happykey/README.md

             - If a PSK mode is used, both pskid "-n" and psk "-s" MUST be supplied
             - For auth or pskauth modes, provide both public and private keys
-            - Ciphersuites are specified in a comma separated number list, so 2,1,3 is x25519/sha256/chacha20-poly1305
+            - Ciphersuites are specified using a comma-separated list of numbers e.g. "-c 2,1,3" or a comma-separated list of strings from:
+                  KEMs: p256, x25519, p521 or x448
+                  KDFs: hkdf-sha256 or hkdf-sha512
+                  AEADs: aes128gcm, aes256gcm or chachapoly1305
+              For example "-c x25519,hkdf-sha256,aes128gcm" (the default)

 There's a bit of (unfinished) doxygen-generated documentation of the [API](hpke-api.pdf).